-3 Click New Group and specify the name of your group, for example My Timer Group.
+2 Click on <click to add group> and specify the name of your group, for example My Timer Group and press Enter.

-- 4 In the register tree view on the Register Filter page, select a register and click the arrow button to add it to your group.
-Repeat this process for all registers that you want to add to your group. - 5 Optionally, select any registers for which you want to change the integer base, and choose a suitable base. - 6 When you are done, click OK.
-Your new group is now available in the Register window.
+- 3 Underneath the group name, click on <click to add reg> and type the name of a register, and press Enter.
+You can also drag a register name from another window in the IDE.
+Repeat this for all registers that you want to add to your group. - 4 As an optional step, right-click any registers for which you want to change the integer base, and choose Format from the context menu to select a suitable base. - 5 When you are done, your new group is now available in the Registers windows.

-If you want to add more groups to your filter file, repeat this procedure for each group you want to add.
+If you want to define more application-specific groups, repeat this procedure for each group you want to define.

-Note: The registers that appear in the list of registers are retrieved from the ddf file that is currently used.
-If a certain SFR that you need does not appear, you can register your own SFRs.
-For more information, see SFR Setup window, page 187.
+Note: If a certain SFR that you need cannot be added to a group, you can register your own SFRs.
+For more information, see SFR Setup window, page 181.